ibm-ecosystem-engineering/turbo-webmethods-envizi-integration/README.md

 #### 5.3.
 Import the Workflows

 - Download the Workflow archive file here [Locations](./files/webMethods-archives/Locations).
-- Click on the `Import` and select the project location to be imported.
+- Click on the `Import` and select the Workflow location that is downloaded in the above step.

 <img src="images/wMAccImport-03.png">